-The Director may delegate any of his duties to assistants, but he is not thereby relieved of responsibility for their correct performance.
+The Director may delegate duties to assistants, but is not thereby relieved of responsibility for their correct performance.

 LAW 82 - RECTIFICATION OF ERRORS OF PROCEDURE

 A. Director's Duty

 It is the responsibility of the Director to rectify errors of procedure and to maintain the progress of the game in a manner that is not contrary to these Laws.